melowntech/workshop/tutorials/gpx-viewer.rst

     map.moveRenderSlotAfter('after-map-render', 'custom-render');

-Once is callback called then we can draw icon of the track point.
+In the callback we can draw an icon of the track point.

 ::